$Se^2$: Sequential Example Selection for In-Context Learning: Experiments

 For computational efficiency, we randomly select up to 10k data points for each task to construct the training data and example pool while maintaining class balance in classification tasks.
 Training instances lacking positive $e^+$ were filtered out.

-We configured the sample size $L=50$, the (hard) negative number $B=20$, the shot number $K=3$, and the beam size $w=3$ to balance the performance and efficiency.
+We configured the default sample size $L=50$, which will be larger for some tasks\footnote{$L = 200$ for OBQA and COPA, $L = 100$ for CommonGen, Gigaword, Roc Story and Roc Ending, consistent with UPRISE.}, the (hard) negative number $B=20$, the shot number $K=3$, and the beam size $w=3$ to balance the performance and efficiency.
 The candidate example sequence with the highest score within the beam is selected as the in-context prompt.
+For comprehensive details on training hyperparameters and additional experimental specifics, please refer to Appendix~\ref{hyper}.